-Birds of Paradise: The Songs and Colors of Central America
+Birds of Paradise: The Avian Songs and Colors of Central America

 Tuesday, February 12th, 2019

-Whether you are looking for a touch of bird watching to enhance your journey or looking to embarque on a more serious avian expedition Central America will not disappoint, Here are some of our favorite birding destinations, suitable for both the amateur and experienced birdwatcher.
-As Central America specialists we are happy to help you find the best accomodations, transport and guides for each location.
+Whether you are looking for a touch of bird watching to enhance your journey or looking to embark on a more serious avian expedition Central America will not disappoint, here are some of our favorite birding destinations, suitable for both the amateur and experienced birdwatcher.
+As Central America specialists we are happy to help you find the best accommodations, transport, and guides for each location.

 Crooked Tree Wildlife Sanctuary, Belize

 Established by the Belize Audubon Society in 1984, these 16,400 acres encompass forest, savanna, swamp, creeks, and lagoons.
 From November on you can catch glimpses of the endangered Jabiru stork, the largest flighted bird in the western hemisphere.

 Lighthouse Reef Atoll is the only breeding ground in the western Caribbean of the red-footed booby.
 From Half Moon Caye on the atoll, you can strike out between the months of December and August and see a noisy colony so busy with the job of raising a brood that they let you walk right up to them.

 The Belize Bird Conservatory hosts their annual Lodge Bird-a-Thon here in April, a high point of the birding season in Belize.
 A trek through Mayflower Bocawina in April can lead you face to face with a spectacled owl, scarlet tanager, band-tailed barbthroat, or northern shoveler.

 The wetlands, grasslands, and dry forests located along the Rio Tempesque make Palo Verde the perfect habitat for numerous stunning species of bird.
 Highlights of a trip here could include sightings of a scarlet macaw, three-wattled bellbird, glossy ibis, roseate spoonbill, blue-wing teal, or green-backed heron.